fly-apps/coredns/README.md

 ns2	IN	A	213.188.209.159
 ```

-This is a bare-bones zone file which simply configures the start of authority (SOA) for the zone, and nameserver (NS) and associated address (A) records for the zone.
+This is a bare-bones zone file which simply configures the start of authority (SOA) for the zone, and nameserver (NS) and associated address (A) records for the zone, which we have configured with the IPs that we generated above.

 ## Fly.io deployment